AshwiniKulkarni19/AshwiniKulkarni19/README.md

 - 👋 Hi, I’m @AshwiniKulkarni19
-- 👀 I’m interested in AWS
+- 👀 I’m interested in AWS cloud and Big data technologies
-- 🌱 I’m currently learning hadoop
+- 🌱 I’m currently Hadoop Admin
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - kulkarni ashwinikulkarni108@gmail.com
+- 📫 How to reach me - kulkarniashwinikulkarni108@gmail.com

 <!---
 AshwiniKulkarni19/AshwiniKulkarni19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.